Buckden Towers

 Buckden Towers, formerly known as Buckden Palace, is a medieval fortified house and bishop's palace in Buckden, Cambridgeshire, England.
+It is now a conference and retreat centre operated by the Claretian missionaries.

 History

 The 15th-century buildings are the remains of the palace of the bishop of Lincoln.
 Although it is often stated as being built in the 15th century, the first (wooden) Palace was built in the late 12th century, when records show it as being used by the bishops of Lincoln.
 The wooden structure was replaced by more substantial buildings and a tall brick tower was added in 1475, protected by walls and a moat, and surrounded by an outer bailey.
 Parts of the complex were demolished in 1632 on the orders of the Ecclesiastical Commissioners.
 The Victorian house now present on the site was built in 1872.
 The remains of the bishops' moated palace consist of the great tower, the inner gatehouse, part of the battlemented wall, which used to surround the inner court within the moat, and the outer gate and wall.

 The antiquary Edward John Rudge published a history, Illustrated and Historical Account of Buckden Palace, in 1839.